yuo-app/lin/README.md

 lin check -r
 ```

-You can also use `check` to find missing keys in your locales compared to the default locale file with the `--keys` flag (this skips the parsing):
+You can also use `check` to find missing keys in your locales compared to the default locale file with the `--keys` flag (this skips the codebase parsing):

 ```bash
 lin check -k